GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-an-article/index.md

 ## Metadata

-Each `index.md` file starts with YAML Front Matter.
+Each `index.md` file starts with YAML front matter.
 See `site/en/articles/_example/` for documentation of all supported metadata.

 Articles and blog posts share the same template and are identical other than location at the moment.

 ### Hero images

 Hero images should be at least 1920 x 960.
-Use jpg unless you have a specific need for png or svg.
-Our image CDN will handle compressing and converting the image to newer formats such as webp so you don't have to do that in advance.
+Use JPG unless you have a specific need for PNG or SVG.
+Our image CDN will handle compressing and converting the image to newer formats such as WebP so you don't have to do that in advance.

 Follow the [add media guide](/docs/handbook/how-to/add-media/) to upload your image to our CDN.
 Once you've uploaded the image, copy the path out of the